narendrasss/ubc/docs/comm-203/09-collective-bargaining/README.md

 * The LRB has the *exclusive jurisdiction* to determine appropriate bargaining unit.
 * Requires **balance** to maintain bargaining rights of employees and managers.

+**Selection Process**

+1. Industrial stability: No frequent changes in membership, prefer 1 large unit
+2. No fragmentation of work groups
+3. Community of interest
+   1. Similarity in skills, duties and working conditions
+   2. Similar employer structure
+   3. Integration of employees involved
+   4. Closeness and proximity of employees

+**Exclusions from Bargaining Unit**

 Some positions are excluded from the bargaining unit and as such will not be covered by the collective agreement:

 * Independent contractors
 * Positions exercising managerial capacity
 	* Specifically those positions with power over employment (hiring, firing, wages, etc.)
 * Positions acting in *confidential* capacity over labour relations

+**Permissable Employer Actions**

+* Refuse entry for non-employees
+* Refuse entry after-hours
+* Prevent union solicitation during work hours
+* Communicate about unionization & employer practices
+  * Cannot threaten, intimidate or coerce employees
+  * Cannot make promises based on union defeat

+**Limits of Union Activity**

+* No right of access to employer property
+* Can *apply* for access if reside on employer property
+* ==Can make promises to employees==

 ### Management Strategies